veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 }
 ```

-You may have noticed we also clustered the target image in two partitions: this
+You may have noticed we also clustered the target image in two partitions.
+This
 is because, as I mentioned earlier, emotes generally have a lot of transparency
 around the edges and a lot of color in the center, and averaging all of it is
 going to look bad (the transparent color actually counts as black, mostly).
 We
 apply the transformation to each destination pixel against the mean of its own
 cluster; ideally, the more destination clusters, the more refined will be the
 resulting transformation, up to a point where the clusters will be too similar
-to each other and we can start getting weird results.
+to each other and we start getting weird results.
 Two destination clusters
 work just fine for target images without a lot of color variations, like our
 SwoleDoge.